Chamikara-Siriwardane/Chamikara-Siriwardane/README.md

 - 👋 Hi, I’m @Chamikara-Siriwardane
-- 🎓 I’m currently pursuing my BSc in Electronics and Telecommunication Engineerning at University of Moratuwa.
+- 🎓 I’m currently pursuing a BSc in Electronics and Telecommunication Engineerning at University of Moratuwa.
-- 💻 I’m interseted in Comptuer Vision and Machine Learning.
+- 💻 I’m interseted in Comptuer Vision, Data Science and Machine Learning.
 - 💞️ I’m looking to collaborate on any project related to my field of interest.
 - 📫 You can reach me via siriwardanec.21@uom.lk